Hube2/acf-prevent-timeouts/README.md

 Please note again, like I said above, this plugin does not correct the issue in ACF assocaited with saving many custom fields.
 The bigger problem for me is the timeout that happens when the number of fields becomes too large.
 While a slow admin may be a little frustrating to some, an admin page that crashes is unexceptable.
-I may not be able to speed things up I can stop the page from crashing.
+I may not be able to speed things up but I can stop the page from crashing.

 ## Important Note

-Please ensure that your site and all ACF save processes are working correctly and without any error before activating this pluging.
+Please ensure that your site and all ACF save processes are working correctly and without any errors before activating this pluging.
 Any errors that may occur when the temporary page is being shown will not be visible.
 These errors can prevent the correct saving of custom field data.